SAP-samples/cloud-cap-samples/README.md

-# Welcome to cap/samples
+# Welcome to SAP Cloud Application Programming model samples

 Find here the samples for the openSAP course [Building Applications with the SAP Cloud Application Programming Model](https://open.sap.com/courses/cp7).

 ## Get Access to SAP Business Application Studio
 The recommended environment for the course is SAP Business Application Studio.
-Watch unit 2 of week 1 for how to get access.
+Watch [unit 2 of week 1](https://open.sap.com/courses/cp7/items/51pzQUzbXHr2kdbOmVs6jI) for how to get access.

 ## Setup

 In SAP Business Application Studio, open a terminal.
-Then clone the repo and this branch:
+Then clone the repo with this specific branch:

 ```sh
 git clone https://github.com/sap-samples/cloud-cap-samples -b OpenSAP-week2-unit4567